alipirani88/snpkit/README.md

 ![alt tag](https://github.com/alipirani88/variant_calling_pipeline/blob/master/pipeline.png)

-There are three main steps to generate core SNPs which can be provided with -steps argument and should be run in sequential order.
+Pipeline is divided into three individual steps(-steps option) which should be run in sequential order.

-**1. Variant Calling:** This step will run all the standard variant calling steps on sample read files residing in input reads directory.
+**1. Variant Calling:** This step will run all standard variant calling steps on sample reads residing in input reads directory.

 The possible options are:

-Option ***All*** :  This will run all the variant calling steps starting from cleaning the reads to variant calling and generating intermediate files that will be used in later steps.
+Option ***All*** :  This will run all variant calling steps starting from read trimming to variant calling.

-Option ***clean,align,post-align,varcall,filter,stats*** :  This option will run variant calling steps starting from cleaning to variant calling, variant filtering and generating stats.
+Option ***clean,align,post-align,varcall,filter,stats*** :  This option will run variant calling steps starting from read trimming, alignment to reference genome, post-alignment format conversion, variant call/filter and finally generates mapping/variant statistics.

-You can modify this argument to run a part of the pipeline.
-For example, if you want to restart the pipeline from alignment step, you can do it by supplying the following option: "align,post-align,varcall,filter,stats" which will skip the Trimmomatic cleaning part.
+You can run a part of the pipeline by customizing the order of -steps argument.
+For example, to skip Trimmomatic cleaning part, run it with following options: "align,post-align,varcall,filter,stats"

-Note: The order of variant calling steps needs to be sequential to avoid any errors.
-While skipping any of the steps, make sure the results for skipped steps are already present in your output folder.
+Note: The order of variant calling steps needs to be sequential.
+While skipping any of the steps, make sure those skipped steps finished without any errors.

 **2. Preparing files for Core SNP extraction and diagnostics purposes:**

 Option ***core_prep*** : Run this step before running the last core steps.
-This will prepare all the intermediate data required for the last core step i.e generating the consensus fasta file out of core snps.
-This can be a time consuming step depending on how closely related the samples are to the reference genome.
+This will prepare all the intermediate data required for generating core SNP matrix/consensus.

 **3. Generate Core SNP consensus and data matrix for diagnostics plots:**

-Option ***core*** : This step will generate core SNP consensus fasta file and a consensus fasta of only core variant positions.
-Various data matrices will generated at this step that can be used later for diagnostics purposes.
+Option ***core*** : This step will generate core SNP/Indel Matrix and different types of consensus fasta files.
+Various data matrices will be generated during this step that can be used for diagnosing variant filter criterias.

-**4. Generate report for the pipeline:**
+**4. Generate report and aggregate results for the pipeline:**

-Option ***report*** : This step will generate final core results directory and various reports that will summarize the alignment and core SNP results.
+Option ***report*** : This step will aggregate the results in prefix_core_results directory under the output directory.

+**5. Phylogenetic reconstruction and recombination filtering using FastTree/RAxML/Gubbins:**

+Option ***tree*** : This step will generate FastTree/RAxML tree from pre-recombination filtered consensus files.
+If -gubbins option is set to yes, it will run gubbins on all final consensus files..

 ## Command line options